MengyangPu/EDTER/README.md

 ## Acknowledgments
 - We thank the anonymous reviewers for valuable and inspiring comments and suggestions.
-- Thanks to previous open-sourced repo:<br/>
+- Thanks to the previous open-sourced repo:<br/>
   [SETR](https://github.com/fudan-zvg/SETR)<br/>
   [MMsegmentation](https://github.com/open-mmlab/mmsegmentation)<br/>